60 Days Dubai Visa — Single Entry Visit Visa 2026

 • White or off-white background only — coloured backgrounds are rejected

-• Face must be centred, eyes forward, neutral expression
+• Face centred, eyes forward, neutral expression

-• No selfies, no cropped photos
+• No selfies, no cropped photos from group shots

 • Studio photos strongly recommended over home photos